mckennapsean/dissertation/content/08-discuss.md

 models that connect creative and engineering processes [@Lowgren1995;
 @Howard2008; @Wolf2006; @Moere2011] for visualization design.
 Through its design
-activity motivations, visualization artifacts, design worksheets, timelines, design methods and connection to design decisions, the design activity framework is more achievable, flexible, justifiable, discoverable, and actionable than existing models in the field.
+activity motivations, visualization artifacts, design worksheets, timelines, design methods, and connection to design decisions, the design activity framework is more achievable, flexible, justifiable, discoverable, and actionable than existing models in the field.
 By building on these existing models [@Sedlmair2012b; @Munzner2009; @Meyer], the design activity framework retains